August 8, 2025

 Salespeople aren’t the only employees who benefit from performance incentives.
 Everyone from your engineers to your marketers to your recruiters can use an extra bit of motivation to do their best work.

-• Points to redeem on prizes
+- Points to redeem for prizes on a reward platform

-• Paid time off (PTO)
+- Extra paid time off (PTO)

-Don't be afraid to ask employees what they want when building out your rewards.
-Some teams may not care about the compensation—they might just want recognition and branded prizes.
+Don’t be afraid to ask employees what they want when building out your rewards.
+Some teams may care less about the compensation—they might just want recognition and branded prizes.
 Talk to them before you roll out any incentives to find a program that best aligns with their needs.

 3. Build a Culture of Safety With a Safety Incentives Program